 Light some incense and candles, put on your favorite record, wind down with a good book… whatever you need to put yourself in a reflective mood.
 Our immediate environment directly impacts our mental state, so if you're feeling overwhelmed or cluttered, now would be a great time to address that in whatever way you see fit.
 (And have fun with it—I personally take this as an opportunity to pretend that I'm in The Craft.)

-From an astrological POV, eclipses tend to shed light (so to speak) on the areas of our lives that need change.
-Get a notebook ready and start to consider where you're feeling stagnant, overwhelmed, or perhaps& simply& ready& to move on.
+Get a notebook ready, and start to consider where you're feeling stagnant, overwhelmed, or perhaps simply ready to move on.
 Consider how you've already changed throughout this year.
 Where would you like to go next?

-Write them down and contemplate& on how you plan on accomplishing them.& Generally, the idea is that you revisit these intentions at the full moon to see how they've manifested, but that's ultimately up to you.
-For now, even if it feels cheesy, just show yourself some gratitude for& taking the time& to address your mindset and goals.
-In the end, there's nothing woo-woo about& investing in& your own happiness.
+Write them down and contemplate how you plan on accomplishing them.
+Generally, the idea is that you revisit these intentions at the full moon to see how they've manifested, but that's ultimately up to you.
+For now, even if it feels cheesy, just show yourself some gratitude for taking the time to address your mindset and goals.
+In the end, there's nothing woo-woo about investing in your own happiness.

 This article was published at an earlier date and has since been updated by Sarah Yang.
 Next up: Why You Should Add Tarot to Your Self-Care Routine.